awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 1. Choose **Customer managed keys** in the navigation pane\.

-1. Choose the alias of the customer managed key that you used to encrypt the snapshot\.
+1. In the **Alias** column, choose the alias \(text link\) of the customer managed key that you used to encrypt the snapshot\.
+The key details open in a new page\.

+1. In the **Key policy** section, you see either the *policy view* or the *default view*\.
+The policy view displays the key policy document\.
+The default view displays sections for **Key administrators**, **Key deletion**, **Key Use**, and **Other AWS accounts**\.
+The default view displays if you created the policy in the console and have not customized it\.
+If the default view is not available, you'll need to manually edit the policy in the policy view\.
+For more information, see [Viewing a Key Policy \(Console\)](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-viewing.html#key-policy-viewing-console) in the *AWS Key Management Service Developer Guide*\.

+   Use either the policy view or the default view, depending on which view you can access, to add one or more AWS account IDs to the policy, as follows:
+   + \(Policy view\) Choose **Edit**\.
+Add one or more AWS account IDs to the following statements: `"Allow use of the key"` and `"Allow attachment of persistent resources"`\.
+Choose **Save changes**\.
+In the following example, the AWS account ID `444455556666` is added to the policy\.

+     ```
+     {
+       "Sid": "Allow use of the key",
+       "Effect": "Allow",
+       "Principal": {"AWS": [
+         "arn:aws:iam::111122223333:user/CMKUser",
+         "arn:aws:iam::444455556666:root"
+       ]},
+       "Action": [
+         "kms:Encrypt",
+         "kms:Decrypt",
+         "kms:ReEncrypt*",
+         "kms:GenerateDataKey*",
+         "kms:DescribeKey"
+       ],
+       "Resource": "*"
+     },
+     {
+       "Sid": "Allow attachment of persistent resources",
+       "Effect": "Allow",
+       "Principal": {"AWS": [
+         "arn:aws:iam::111122223333:user/CMKUser",
+         "arn:aws:iam::444455556666:root"
+       ]},
+       "Action": [
+         "kms:CreateGrant",
+         "kms:ListGrants",
+         "kms:RevokeGrant"
+       ],
+       "Resource": "*",
+       "Condition": {"Bool": {"kms:GrantIsForAWSResource": true}}
+     }
+     ```
-1. Choose **Add other AWS accounts** and enter the AWS account ID as prompted\.
+   + \(Default view\) Scroll down to **Other AWS accounts**\.
+Choose **Add other AWS accounts** and enter the AWS account ID as prompted\.
 To add another account, choose **Add another AWS account** and enter the AWS account ID\.
 When you have added all AWS accounts, choose **Save changes**\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.